 “He’s not a monster,” said Mrs Day.
 “Are you, Jason?”

 “Sometimes,” said Jason, looking directly into Eva’s eyes.

 Bad boy Jason Day has a babysitter.
 Eva is 15 and wants a quiet evening.
 Jason is seven and is BAD.
 A prisoner has escaped from the local prison.
 But will he visit Jason and Eva?
 And what about PC Thompson?
 Who is Killer?
 And just what is a Bonga Wonga?
 Read Jason Causes Chaos and find out all the answers

 Jason isn’t a monster, is he?
 Perhaps he is… The illustrations were done by the very talented Geo Parkin based in Brighton.

-To help you compare prices, Jason Causes Chaos is also available from…
+Jason Causes Chaos is also available from…

 Japanese Amazon in Japan